 If you need additional assistance with accessing your account, please visit http://www.hccs.edu/resources-for/current-students/student-system-help/

-Step 3: Register for a Change of Status (COS) Workshop
+Step 3: Register for a Change of Status (COS) Virtual Workshop

 Change of Status (COS) applicants should schedule an appointment for one of the COS workshop sessions.
 The session covers all aspects of the COS process.
-Eligible applicants should present all documents listed in Step 4.
-The documents will be reviewed and collected by the Designated School Officials (DSO) during the workshop.
+Eligible applicants should prepare all documents listed in Step 4.
+Instructions about the documents will be provided during the virtual workshop.
 The initial Change of Status SEVIS Form I-20 will be processed within 10 business days.